-The LG-W200A on AT&T uses LTE bands 2 (1900MHz PCS) and 5 (850 MHz, traditional North American cellular band)–making the AT&T W200A Project Fi and Ting compatible.
-On Verizon, the LG-W200V uses LTE band 13 (700MHz) only–blocking the Verizon version from Project Fi/Ting.
+The LG-W200A on AT&T uses LTE bands 2 (1900MHz PCS) and 5 (850 MHz, traditional North American cellular band)–making the AT&T W200A Google Fi and Ting compatible.
+On Verizon, the LG-W200V uses LTE band 13 (700MHz) only–blocking the Verizon version from Google Fi/Ting.

 Informally comparing the dBm signal readout under the Settings/Cellular/SIM status with a smartphone showed roughly similar readings.

 At the time of this writing, it seems that for AT&T in Boston that 1900 MHz is used for 3G and 4G (HSPA and LTE), while 850 MHz is used for 2G EDGE.
 This educated guess is based on the much stronger signal strength in 2G mode (15-20 dB stronger) when deep indoors.
 I have not had a problem making calls even when the signal strength is -113 dBm in HSPA when the signal was too weak for LTE.
 I am really impressed with the weak signal area performance of the LG-W200A.

 Note, the transmit power numbers in this table are relative, as they are dependent on the position/orientation of the watch with regard to the wearer, as with most wearables.
 The data comes from the FCCID database.
 The cellular/LTE use a PIFA antenna, while the Wifi/BT use an FPCB antenna.